 see ANNE PICKERING; ANNE SANDYS

 Anne Weston was the daughter of Sir Edmund Weston of Boston, Lincolnshire and Catherine Camell.
-She was a maid of honor to Catherine of Aragon.
+She was in the household of Elizabeth of York in 1502-3.
+Her salary in 1503 was £10.
+In 1509, she was a maid of honor to Catherine of Aragon.
 In October 1511, when she married Ralph Verney of Pendley (c.1482-May 8, 1525), also a member of the queen's household, Queen Catherine gave her a dowry of 200 marks.
 The Weston children were Anne, Catherine (1516-July 22, 1553), Francis, Eleanor, Edward or Edmund, and possibly another son.
 Anne and her husband were buried in Albury, Hertfordshire.

 Catherine Weston was the daughter of Sir Richard Weston of Sutton Place, Surrey (c.1465-August 7, 1541) and Anne Sandys (d.1542+).
 Her marriage license to wed John Rogers of Bryanston, Dorset (1510-July 1565) is dated January 27, 1523.
 They had twenty children, including Richard (c.1527-1605), Thomas, George (c.1531-1617), Andrew, Nicholas, Matthew (c.1537-before 1613), Henry, William, Frances (c.1545-1605), Strangeways, and Francis.
 Eleven of the sons and two of the daughters died young.
 Aside from all that childbearing, Catherine had a difficult life.
 Her only brother, Francis Weston, was one of the gentlemen executed on charges he had been intimate with Queen Anne Boleyn.
 Her husband had escalating financial problems and in 1556 was imprisoned in the Fleet, probably for debt.
 He was buried at Blandford Forum, Dorset where, later, a monument was erected to him, his wife, and their children.
 Catherine survived him by fourteen years.